KasterEd/mistral-mobile-homes-assistant/README.md

 - A concise recommendation
 - One or two specific products from the catalog
 - Images, descriptions, and direct links to view or inquire about those products

 ---

-## Alignment with the Mistral Internship Brief

-From the job description:

-> **Flexible Topic:** Choose a topic using Python with FastAPI or Next.js with TypeScript that incorporates our SDK.

-This project implements that option:

-- **Python + FastAPI** backend that integrates with the **Mistral chat API**.
-- Frontend SPA in **TypeScript** (Vue 3) providing a chat-like interface.
-- The assistant is a concrete example of “LLM-powered tooling” for a real business vertical (modular housing).

-Best practices highlighted in the brief:

-- **Detailed README:** this document explains architecture, setup, and how to test.
-- **Easy to test:** the project can be run locally with a few commands or via Docker, and the assistant can be exercised through both HTTP and UI.

----